ABOUT TEA: tea types| camellia sinensis | brewing guide| tea & health | caffeine | tea farms| storage | glossary

-We sell only true teas, carefully processed leaves of the Camellia sinensis plant -- tea leaves in their most natural state, with no added flavorings, perfumes, or sweeteners.
-We do not include herbal, medicinal, blended, or flavored teas in our selections.
-Although we often enjoy these, our focus is finding loose-leaf teas to be enjoyed for their natural flavors and aromas.
-We seek out these great teas and secure them before they can be blended with inferior quality lots.
+Our focus is finding loose-leaf teas to be enjoyed for their natural flavors and aromas.
+We seek out these true teas and secure them before they can be blended with inferior quality lots or other flavorings and ingredients.
 The tea farmers who supply us draw from centuries of tradition to offer you a tea with integrity.

 The alternative to tea from small farmers is chemically grown, mechanically harvested and processed, uniform teas of low quality.
 They hold no interest for the connoisseur.
 There is little adventure in a cup of bagged tea, blended for consistency.
 Cultural history and geography are lost; all mystery evaporates with them.

 We do not rest in our pursuit of great tea.
 Teas, by nature, are inconsistent.
 Life is inconsistent.
 This is something we celebrate.
-Weather and other conditions in picking and processing create new, un-reproducable teas each season.
-Each pot, indeed, each steeping of each pot of our tea should be a unique experience, full of life.
+Weather and other conditions in picking and processing create new, unique teas each season.
+Each pot, each steeping of each pot of our tea should be its own experience, full of life.
 Rather than blend for consistent mediocrity, we continue to seek out the best teas from each region, each year.

 An ancient beverage, tea has been drunk for pleasure and health for thousands of years.
 Even before it is brewed, a tea leaf is steeped in legend, history, geography, and politics.
 Because our teas are not blended, they maintain their inherent diversity and complexity.
 Each tea promises a new journey, full of wonder and peace.
 Savor our teas and pursue the moment.